Yorick0499/otomoto-bot/README.md

 ```bash
 pip install -r requirements.txt
 ```
-It is also necessaryto install the required browsers after installing Playwright
+It is also necessary to install the required browsers after installing Playwright
 ```bash
 playwright install
 ```